-Sally-Anne Greenfield (Honorary Doctor of the University, 2017) has chosen to support students at the university through her work at the Leeds Community Foundation.
+Sally-Anne Greenfield (Honorary Doctor of the University, 2017) gave financial support to students at the university through her work at the Leeds Community Foundation.

-Dr Bob Price OBE, is co-chairing our Carnegie Sport and Physical Education Alumni Steering Group to encourage other alumni to build relationships with our alumni community and actively working to extend our outreach by looking at ways we can bring together our alumni, wherever they are living or working across the globe.
+Dr Bob Price OBE, co-chairs our Carnegie Sport and Physical Education Alumni Steering Group.
+The group aims to encourage other alumni to build relationships with our alumni community and actively works to extend our outreach by looking at ways we can bring together our alumni, wherever they are living or working across the globe.

 Stuart Lancaster returned to campus to give an address at our Inaugural Carnegie School of Sport Reunion Lunch in 2017.

 In May 2019 Olympic hero Dame Kelly Holmes DBE visited the university to give a talk about her latest book and sign copies of it.

 Local community leader Nahid Rasool hosted a symposium on forced marriage for Leeds Law School.